 What to Carry: Comfortable walking shoes, poncho (for water rides), portable phone charger, cap/hat, and high-SPF sunscreen.
 Consider downloading the park map app before your visit to plan your route efficiently.

-For a peaceful escape from the city bustle, head to the Singapore Botanic Gardens.
-This 162-year-old tropical garden is the country's first UNESCO World Heritage site and offers beautiful landscapes, walking trails, and lakes.
+For a peaceful break from the busy city, the Singapore Botanic Gardens is perfect.
+This 162-year-old garden is Singapore's first UNESCO World Heritage site and one of the most beautiful places to visit in Singapore.

-The National Orchid Garden within the Botanic Gardens houses the world's largest orchid display, with over 60,000 plants and orchids.
-Early morning is the best time to visit when the gardens are cooler and you might spot locals practicing tai chi.
+The National Orchid Garden inside has the world's biggest orchid display with over 60,000 plants!
+Early morning visits are best when it's cooler and you might see locals doing tai chi.
+It's one of the top cultural places to visit in Singapore.

 First-Timer Tip: Enter from the Tanglin Gate if you want to explore the historical part of the gardens first.
 The Ginger Garden near the National Orchid Garden has a lovely waterfall that many visitors miss.